su2code/su2code.github.io/_docs_v7/Gradients-Limiters-Kal.md

 <!-- oscillations can result **in** non-physical values KM: fixed grammer-->
 <!-- second order to second-order ?
 KM: fixed to add hyphen -->
 <!-- ??? "second order" may actually be correct when "order" is used as a noun.
-Definitely "second-order" when used as an adjective, but not sure if "second-order" when used as a noun. -->
+definitely "second-order" when used as an adjective, but not sure if "second-order" when used as a noun.-->

 <img src="../../docs_files/LW_example.png" width="500">